Forebyte/Forebyte/README.md

 ## License

-This repository follows the [Forebyte Open Source License](./LICENSE).
+This repository follows the [Hashtag Open Source License](./LICENSE).